Adult Cat Wellness (1 year to 10 years)

 – R (Rabies, 3 year non- aluminum adjuvant vaccine or the 1 year non- adjuvant vaccine)

 Rabies is required by law mainly to protect the public.
 This is a reportable, federally regulated disease that is lethal.
 It is also expensive to treat post rabies exposure in people

-We believe at Beechwood Animal Hospital to tailor and balance the amount of vaccines given to a pet in relation to the risk the patient has in acquiring the illness, and the academic known or believed duration of action of a vaccine (rather than the labeled duration).
+We believe at Beechwood Animal Hospital to tailor and balance the amount of vaccines given to a pet in relation to the risk the patient has in acquiring the illness, and the academic known or believed duration of action of a vaccine (rather than the labelled duration).
 As such we commonly prefer to cycle vaccines to 2- 3 years or more duration, once they have been properly boostered as a kitten and then re-boostered 1 year later.
 We prefer to cycle individual vaccines so they don’t have to be given on the same year.
 Your cat hopefully will only get 1 vaccine a year versus multiple injections.
-That is, PRC one year, L the next, only a check up one year, Rabies the next etc., modified to a particular patient.
+That is, PRC one year, FeLV the next, only a check up one year, Rabies the next etc., modified to a particular patient.

-If your cat has not been vaccinated with a kitten series, then the boostering is different for any cat over 12-13 weeks of age.
+If your cat has not been vaccinated with a kitten series, then the booster process is different for any cat over 12-13 weeks of age.
 Recently, vaccine guidelines have suggested the PRC does not need to be boostered 3-4 weeks later if it is a modified live vaccine.
 It should be boostered 1 year later and then rotated as suggested above.
 For outdoor access cats, the killed Leukemia and Aid’s vaccine needs to be boostered 3-4 weeks later.